tabbydoc/tabbyld2/README.md

 # TabbyLD2

-A web-based application to annotate relational tables and generate knowledge graphs.
+**TabbyLD2** is a web-based application for semantic annotation of relational tables and generation of facts from annotated tabular data to populate knowledge graphs.

 ## Version

-0.4.1
+0.4

 ## Preliminaries